 The clock face is glazed and back-lit at night by an energy saving lamp.

 The mechanical (clockwork) clock is regulated by a pendulum approximately 8 feet long which takes 1.5 seconds to swing in 1 direction therefore it is said to have a 3 second period.
 The pendulum is housed in a cupboard in the ringing chamber under the clock mechanism.
 The clock strikes the hour on the Tenor bell (see below) when it is in its 'down' position.
 Ecclesfield does not have quarter chimes.

 Up to 20th March 2007 the clock and the chimes were wound by hand once per week.
 It is now wound automatically by two electric motors.
 At the same time It was fitted with a pendulum arrestor which automatically stops the clock to adjust it for GMT and BST.
-The pendulum is stopped by a motorised arm device which moves over and holds the pendulum at the end of its swing.
-After 1 hour or 11 hours when the correct time is reached the arm moves out of the way and allows the pendulum to swing again.
-The clock is kept accurate by a pendulum regulator, a device which moves a small weight up or down the pendulum shaft below the bob to speed it up or slow it down.
-This prevents the clock time drifting and is controlled by a computer.
+The pendulum is stopped by a motorised electromagnetic arm device which moves over and holds the pendulum at the end of its swing.
+After 1 hour or 11 hours when the correct time is reached the magnet releases the pendulum, the arm moves out of the way.
+The clock is kept accurate by the electronic clock that activates the pendulum arrestor.
+The clock gains slightly therefore periodically the arrestor grabs and holds the pendulum still for the required number of seconds to put it right.
+This prevents the clock time drifting.

 The Bell Chamber (Belfry)

 Inside the ringing chamber another straight wooden 15 rung ladder leads up to a trap door in the ceiling.
 This is the access to the next level in the tower, the bell chamber or belfry.
 The bell chamber floor is approximately 17 feet above the ringing chamber floor.